xVoidByte/koolo/README.md

 Use better_build.bat to build the application.

-- Use "Sorc (Leveling as Fire)" as class.
-It's currently the only working leveling script.
+- Use "Sorc (Leveling as Fire)" or "Paladin Leveling" those are the only two classes that work for now.
 - Choose "leveling" as enabled run under "Run Settings"
 - Start your char with lvl 1 as the autoconfig currently works at lvl 1 only.
 Alternatively you can check act1.go for detailed manual config.
 This handling will be enhanced later.